torvalds/linux/Documentation/media/uapi/v4l/dev-rds.rst

 The RBDS standard also specifies support for MMBS (Modified Mobile Search).
 This is a proprietary format which seems to be discontinued.
-The RDS interface does not support this format.
+The RDS interface does yest support this format.
 Should support for MMBS (or the so-called 'E blocks' in general) be needed, then please contact the linux-media mailing list:
 `https://linuxtv.org/lists.php <https://linuxtv.org/lists.php>`__.